milanglacier/yarepl.nvim/README.md

 Here is a list of available commands:

-### REPLStart
+### Yarepl start

 Creates a REPL with id `i` from the list of available REPLs.

-You can create a REPL with a specific id by providing a count, such as `3REPLStart` for a REPL with id `3`.
+You can create a REPL with a specific id by providing a count, such as `3Yarepl start` for a REPL with id `3`.
 If no count is provided, a new REPL with increamental ID will be created.
 You can also provide a name as an argument.
 If no argument is given, you'll be prompted to select a REPL from the list of available ones.
 If the id is already in use, it will focus on the REPL with that id.

-When a name is provided and a count is also provided (for example, `2REPLStart ipython`), the count selects the Nth REPL with that name.
+When a name is provided and a count is also provided (for example, `2Yarepl start ipython`), the count selects the Nth REPL with that name.
 If there are fewer than N existing REPLs with that name, a new one is created.
-When a name is provided without a count (`REPLStart ipython`), it always creates a new REPL of that name.
+When a name is provided without a count (`Yarepl start ipython`), it always creates a new REPL of that name.

-If you append a `!` to the command, the current buffer will attach to the newly created REPL, for instance, `REPLStart!` or `3REPLStart!`.
+If you append a `!` to the command, the current buffer will attach to the newly created REPL, for instance, `Yarepl start!` or `3Yarepl start!`.
 Note that attachment only happens when a new REPL is created.

-### REPLStartOrFocusOrHide
+### Yarepl start_or_focus_or_hide

 Toggles the visibility (focus/hide) of an existing REPL, or creates a new one if it does not exist.

-The rules for counts and optional REPL names mirror those of `REPLStart`, including named selection logic like `2REPLStartOrFocusOrHide ipython`.
+The rules for counts and optional REPL names mirror those of `Yarepl start`, including named selection logic like `2Yarepl start_or_focus_or_hide ipython`.

 Here are examples of how to use this command:

-1. `REPLStartOrFocusOrHide` will hide or focus REPL 1 when it exists, otherwise it creates a new REPL.
+1. `Yarepl start_or_focus_or_hide` will hide or focus REPL 1 when it exists, otherwise it creates a new REPL.

-2. `REPLStartOrFocusOrHide ipython` will hide or focus the first `ipython` REPL, otherwise it creates a new `ipython` REPL.
+2. `Yarepl start_or_focus_or_hide ipython` will hide or focus the first `ipython` REPL, otherwise it creates a new `ipython` REPL.

-3. `3REPLStartOrFocusOrHide` will hide or focus REPL 3 when it exists, otherwise it creates a new REPL.
+3. `3Yarepl start_or_focus_or_hide` will hide or focus REPL 3 when it exists,
+   otherwise it creates a new REPL.

-4. `3REPLStartOrFocusOrHide ipython` will hide or focus the 3rd `ipython` REPL, otherwise it creates a new `ipython` REPL.
+4. `3Yarepl start_or_focus_or_hide ipython` will hide or focus the 3rd
+   `ipython` REPL, otherwise it creates a new `ipython` REPL.

-**Important difference**: without a count, `REPLStart` always attempts to start a new REPL, whereas `REPLStartOrFocusOrHide` first attempts to focus/hide an existing REPL and creates a new one only if none is found.
+**Important difference**: without a count, `Yarepl start` always attempts to start a new REPL, whereas `Yarepl start_or_focus_or_hide` first attempts to focus/hide an existing REPL and creates a new one only if none is found.

-### REPLAttachBufferToREPL
+### Yarepl attach_buffer

-Attaches the current buffer to REPL `i`, for instance, `3REPLAttachBufferToREPL` will attach the current buffer to REPL 3.
+Attaches the current buffer to REPL `i`, for instance, `3Yarepl attach_buffer` will attach the current buffer to REPL 3.
 If no count is provided, you'll be prompted to select the REPL you want to attach the current buffer to.
 If you add a trailing `!`, it will attempt to detach the current buffer from any REPL.

-### REPLDetachBufferToREPL
+### Yarepl detach_buffer

 Detach current buffer from any REPL.

-### REPLCleanup
+### Yarepl cleanup

 Cleans up any invalid REPLs and rearranges the sequence of REPL ids.
 Usually, there's no need to use this command manually since invalid REPLs are cleaned up automatically at the appropriate time.

-### REPLFocus
+### Yarepl focus

 Focuses on REPL `i` or the REPL that the current buffer is attached to.